Let’s start with the BEST OF TIMES regarding my bad habits.

 3. Know you never would (Yoda-speak).

 Then I worried you might find out.
 That Henry can’t keep his mouth shut.
 And I remembered my friend Jo, who’s a life coach, always saying, “When you’re angry with someone you have to make sure you have all the information.
 There’s always two sides to every story.”

-Still, I decided to call the family member whose name I was besmirching and get to the bottom of things, but not that night because I’d had two glasses of wine and was a bit full of myself and perhaps the littlest bit drunk.
-So I went to bed hoping I’d forget The Project.
+Still, I decided to call the family member whose name I was besmirching and get to the bottom of things, but not that night, because I’d had two glasses of wine and was a bit full of myself and perhaps drunk.
+So I went to bed hoping I’d forget I was giving up gossiping.

 Damn you, woman!
 I’d rather be unhappy!

 So I dropped the kids at school, sat at the curb in my mini-van and called the object of my derision AKA the Gossipee.
 I held my breath as the phone rang.